-The labor shortage has perplexed us all . . . we thought it was the big unemployment subsidies keeping people at home instead of going back to work.
+The labor shortage perplexed us all . . . we thought it was the big unemployment subsidies keeping people at home instead of going back to work.
 Then, in states which ended those subsidies, we expected a surge in employment.
 It didn’t happen.
 Now with everyone no longer receiving the subsidies, employment numbers are still flat.
 What happened?
 If it is indeed the time of “Great Resignations”, what is driving everyone to discard their old jobs?
 More importantly, what will get people back to work, in any capacity?

 It reminds me of sailing around the waters off northeastern Massachusetts.
 After a few hours of breeze in the morning, the wind dies.
 It literally disappears, even if the morning breeze was quite strong.
 The calm lasts for a short or long while (30 minutes to 2 hours or so), but what is predictable is its return.
 And more often than not, that breeze is from an entirely different direction (often 180 degrees different).

-For organizations who want to embrace what could be the new normal, and stay ahead of their competition, now is the time to get ready for what’s next.
-My coaching experience tells me workers are reassessing their priorities and acting accordingly by taking time off, focusing on their family and health, contemplating a new role better aligned with their values, looking for companies more aligned with their values and management that offers mutual respect and appreciation, acknowledgement of contributions and fair compensation.
-We are in a new space.
+For organizations who want to embrace what could be the new normal, and stay ahead of their competition, now is the time to to what’s right to hold onto valuable employees or recruit more effectively.
+Workers reassessed their priorities and acted accordingly by taking time off, focusing on their family and health, contemplating new roles more in-sync with their values, looking for companies more aligned with their values and management that offers mutual respect and appreciation, acknowledgement of contributions and fair compensation.